emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/simple-nft-minting-example.md

 # NFT Minting Front-end

-> In this tutorial you'll learn how to create a simple NFT front-end and mint a "Go Team" NFT on the Axion blockchain straight from your web browser.
+> In this tutorial you'll learn how to create a simple NFT front-end and mint a "Go Team" NFT on the Fermi blockchain straight from your web browser.

 ## App Overview

 The app is fairly simple: the user signs in and hits the <kbd>Mint NFT</kbd> button.
-Once the user hits the mint button, a "Go Team" NFT is minted and sent to their Axion Wallet.
+Once the user hits the mint button, a "Go Team" NFT is minted and sent to their Fermi Wallet.

 ![Front-end](/docs/assets/nfts/nft-mint-frontend.png)